Backmatter

 Internal repo maps, architecture docs, and coding standards Canonical repo context and clearer ownership CH06

-Internal handoff, incident, and change-log rules Session memory, restart packets, and resume discipline CH07, CH11
+Internal handoff, incident, and change-log rules Session memory, restart packet (Resume Packet), Progress Note, handoff contracts, and approval boundary CH07, CH11, CH12

 Verification, Reliability, and Operations